GoogleCloudPlatform/jenkernetes/README.md

 This line creates the Jenkins service.
 * `kubectl create -f setup/master/service_config.yaml`

-Run `gcloud compute instances list` to identify your instance names.
-Then, run `gcloud compute instances describe <YOUR-INSTANCE-NAME>` and look for YOUR_CLUSTER_TAG of the form `gke-<YOUR-CLUSTER-TAG>-<NODE-ID>`.

-This line makes sure that web traffic to port 8080 is allowed.

-* `gcloud compute firewall-rules create jenkins-webserver --allow TCP:8080 --target-tags gke-<YOUR-CLUSTER-TAG>-node`

 This line creates a pod with Jenkins install to back the Jenkins service.

 * `kubectl create -f setup/master/pod_config.yaml`